I Cannot Live Without Books Baseball Cap

 The quotation embroidered on this baseball cap was expressed by Thomas Jefferson to his friend John Adams in 1815.
 Jefferson wrote this to Adams after offering to sell his books to Congress.

 Library of Congress is stitched on the back of the hat.
 One size fits most; adjustable back strap.
 Cotton canvas.
-Specify: RED, BLACK (both with white stitching) or KHAKI (with navy stitching)
+Specify: BLACK (with white stitching) or KHAKI (with black stitching)

 Item number 21305060